 - Seal the medication/kitty litter mixture into a bag or disposable container like a plastic detergent bottle and throw away.

-- Dispose of unwanted prescription drugs at permanent prescription drug drop boxes located in the lobbies of the Reno Police Department, Sparks Police Department and Washoe County Sheriff’s Office during regular business hours.
+- Dispose of unwanted prescription drugs at permanent prescription drug drop boxes located in the lobbies of the following police departments:

-WASHOE COUNTY SPONSORS: Join Together Northern Nevada, Incline Village Community Hospital, Nevada Society of Health System Pharmacists, Nevada State Medical Association, Northern Nevada Hopes, Northern Nevada Outreach Team, Reno Police Department, Raley’s, Retail Association of Nevada, SaveMart, Sparks Police Department, Truckee Meadows Water Authority, U.S. Drug Enforcement Administration, Walgreens, Washoe County Department of Water Resources, Washoe County Medical Society, Washoe County Sheriff’s Department, Waste Management.
+WASHOE COUNTY SPONSORS: CVS Pharmacy, Join Together Northern Nevada, Nevada State Medical Association, Northern Nevada Hopes, Northern Nevada Outreach Team, Reno Police Department, Raley’s, Retail Association of Nevada, SaveMart, Scolari’s, Sparks Police Department, Smith’s Food and Drug, Truckee Meadows Water Authority, University of Nevada Reno Police Department, Walgreens, Washoe County Health District, Washoe County Medical Society, Washoe County Sheriff’s Department.